WeblateOrg/weblate/docs/admin/translating.rst

     Once automatic acceptance is set up, normal users lose the privilege to directly save translations or accept suggestions.
-This can be overridden with the :guilabel:`Can override suggestion state` privilege (see :ref:`privileges`).
+This can be overridden with the :guilabel:`Edit string when suggestions are enforced` privilege (see :ref:`privileges`).

 You can combine these with :ref:`privileges` into one of the following setups: